nickmoline/stytch-php/README.md

+> [!WARNING]
-> ### Deprecation Warning
+> ## Deprecation Warning
 > The Stytch Team has created an [Official PHP SDK](https://github.com/stytchauth/stytch-php) maintained by them.
-As such I'm deprecating this library and encouraging everyone to move to the new official SDK
+As such I'm deprecating this library and encouraging everyone to move to the new official SDK, please switch to the `stytch/stytch-php` package at your earliest convenience.
+I will not remove this package anytime soon, but I will not be providing any further updates to this package.

 # Stytch PHP Library
 [![Packagist Version](https://img.shields.io/packagist/v/nickmoline/stytch-php)](https://packagist.org/packages/nickmoline/stytch-php) [![codecov](https://codecov.io/gh/nickmoline/stytch-php/graph/badge.svg?token=BL97SDQ720)](https://codecov.io/gh/nickmoline/stytch-php)